 Phase 1 of the programme involved a total of 58,000 participants at venues across the country including Liverpool, Sheffield and London.
 It was supported by event organisers, local authority and public health teams, national and local government officials and nine scientific research teams from five UK universities.
 The work was overseen by an independently-chaired science and ethics board.

 The findings in this report will help to inform both Government and industry on how they can seek to mitigate covid-19 transmission risk ahead of step 4 of the roadmap.

-Full copies of these findings can be found on gov.uk. and copies will be placed in the Libraries of both Houses.
+A full copy of the report can be found on gov.uk.
+A copy of the report will be placed in the Libraries of both Houses.